Choice of film and lens

 with a digital pictures can be even more critical than working with slides.

-Fortunately, the high quality end of the digital cameras produce images with 10 or even 12 bits colour depth, thereby extending the range considerably (from 255 steps to 4096).
+Fortunately, the high quality end of the digital cameras produce images with 10 or even 12 bits colour depth('raw' format as opposed to JPEG), thereby extending the range considerably (from 255 steps to 4096).
 But the JPEG compressed file format has only 8 bit precision.

 The following drawing may help to understand how light, falling on the emulsion, results in density (blackness).
 To the left is the real world with objects of varying intensity.
 The checkered scale is in f-stops, each square representing a factor of two (one f-stop).
 Both horizontal and vertical axes are thus logarithmic, corresponding to how our eyes experience light.